mikeletulle/externalOTPResetHerokuNodejs-/README.md

 Set the audience to https://login.salesforce.com for production or https://test.salesforce.com for sandbox.
 Save the connected app and note the Consumer Key and Consumer Secret.

-Follow the other setup steps listed in the related repoisitory for the Salesforce side such as setting up the custom object and Experience cloud site. ( https://github.com/mikeletulle/externalOTPResetSFDC )

 4. Deploy and Test
-Deploy the application to Heroku and test the end-to-end flow by initiating a password reset through Salesforce.
+Deploy the application to Heroku and test the end-to-end flow by initiating a password reset through this Node.js app .
+You will need to supply the User ID of a Salesforce User who's password you will like to reset.
+These can be found in the url when you click on a user in setup.